llaske/sugarizer/docs/tutorial_step2.md

 The first task is to customize the icon.
 It's important because it's the visual identity of your activity.

 For our new activity, we'll take a Pawn icon inspired by Andrejs Kirma from The Noun Project.
-You could download this file [here](https://sugarizer.org/download/pawn-icon.svg).
+You could download this file [here](images/pawn-icon.svg).
+Put it in a new `icons` directory into your `Pawn.activity` directory.

 ![](images/tutorial_step2_1.png)

 In Sugarizer, images for icons or buttons must be SVG graphic files.
 Plus, it need to be adapted to support users colors because as you could see on the home page all icons in Sugarizer are dynamically adapted to users colors.

 To do that, we need to update our original SVG file.
-Here's an extract on our original `pawn-icon.svg` file:
+Here's an extract on our original `icons/pawn-icon.svg` file:

 	<?xml version="1.0" encoding="UTF-8" standalone="no"?>
 	<svg